momentohq/public-dev-docs/docs/develop/guides/working-with-files-cache.md

 sidebar_position: 4
 sidebar_label: Working with files
 title: Adding and retrieving files in a cache
-description: Learn to add and retreive files with a Momento cache
+description: Learn to add and retrieve files from Momento Cache with hands on code samples.
 pagination_next: null
 ---